StuartHadfield/curriculum-vitae/Curriculum Vitae PDF Export.md

 ##### Roles + Responsibilities

 * **Technical**:
-  - **Connect Team**: I currently form part of the Connect Team - which is responsible for a remit known as the Developer Platform.
-GoCardless has many external partners connecting to its service - and all things integrator-GC is what this team of 6 takes care of.
+  - **Connect Team**: I was part of the Connect Team - which was responsible for a remit known as the Developer Platform.
+GoCardless has many external partners connecting to its service - and all things integrator<->GC was what this team of 6 took care of.
+Notably:
+	- Instalment Schedules implementation
+	- Lead platform migration from ES5 to ES7
+	- Lead smart, credit-based refund initiative

 #### ZappiStore (2016 - June 2019)